DeFi

 MEV (maximal extractable value) is a collective name for the many ways inefficient crypto transactions can be turned into profit, most commonly by influencing the order the transactions are executed in.
 While some types of MEV - like sandwich attacks - can result in higher prices for traders, other forms of MEV can bring benefits like keeping asset prices aligned across exchanges.

 In crypto, MEV is a fact of the network because the majority of transactions and market data are public, and because transactions happen fast but not instantly.
 While your orders wait in a public mempool to be added to a block, they can be analyzed in combination with other data for opportunities to extract value (profit!).
-MEV protection can save you money, available in Matcha Auto and RFQ.
+MEV protection can save you money and is available in Matcha through Matcha Auto and RFQ, making Matcha the best DEX to use for long-term MEV savings.

 What is MEV?